lexsor/GreyHack_Repo/README.md

 @Plu70 [https://github.com/jhook777]
  - For sharing their insights on different aspescts of the game to provide a better understanding.
+ - Many scripts and code blocks were used or modified within my tools.

 @GSQ
  - For sharing the **doom suite** of tools.
 This made the basic aspect of the game easy to manage.